 Although tomatoes have great properties, they should only be fed in moderation and in small amounts.
 Usually, once a week and no more than a quarter of half a slice of tomato to keep things healthy.
 There is just too much acid in tomatoes to be fed regularly, unfortunately.

 The good news is, lovebirds really like tomatoes, so there are many ways tomatoes can be useful besides for food.
-For example, good behavior, you can use small bite-sized amounts of tomato as a positive behavior treat!
+For example, for good behavior, you can use small bite-sized amounts of tomato as a positive behavior treat!

 Can Lovebirds Eat Too Much Tomato?